craigsapp/humlib/index.md

 ---

 The minHumdrum library is of a set of C++ classes for parsing [Humdrum](http://www.humdrum.org) data files.
-It is easy to use by adding these two files to your project:
+It is easy to incorporate into your project by adding these two files:

 1. An include file [minhumdrum.h](https://github.com/craigsapp/minHumdrum/blob/master/include/minhumdrum.h)
 2. and a source file [minhumdrum.cpp](https://github.com/craigsapp/minHumdrum/blob/master/src/minhumdrum.cpp)